Power Rangers Zeo: Zeo Rangers

-She is Zeo Ranger I – Pink and was previously the new Mighty Morphin Pink Ranger, and the new Pink Ninja Ranger.
+She is Zeo Ranger I – Pink and was previously the second Mighty Morphin Pink Ranger, and the second Pink Ninja Ranger.
 She found her Zeo Crystal in her homeland of Australia.
 She is also Tommy Oliver's love interest.
 Katherine wears a pink suit with a circular visor on her helmet.
 She piloted Zeo Zord One and Super Zeo One.
 Her primary weapon was the Zeo Power Shield.